 school of thought

-- A particular way of thinking, especially one not followed by the speaker: there is a school of thought that says 1960s office blocks should be refurbished as residential accommodationMore example sentences
+- A particular way of thinking, typically one disputed by the speaker: a school of thought that calls into question the constitutional foundations of this countryMore example sentences

 - This wide-ranging mastery allows her to describe different schools of thought and research methods with a true distillation rather than simplification.